lyndwyrm666/ros_opcua_communication/ros_opcua_impl_freeopcua/README.md

 # ros_opcua_impl_freeopcua

-Ths package provides OPC UA client implementation for ROS.
+This package provides OPC UA client implementation for ROS.
 The client can connect to an OPC UA server and access simple data from it.

 ## Getting started with ros_opcua_impl_freeopcua

-To get start with OPC UA client implementation from this repository first an OPC UA server should be started.
+To get started with OPC UA client implementation from this repository first an OPC UA server should be started.
-For testing one can use example server from [freopcua](https://github.com/FreeOpcUa/freeopcua)  libraray.
+For testing one can use example server from [freeopcua](https://github.com/FreeOpcUa/freeopcua)  library.
 You can start it using following commands:

 ```